amorriscode/anthonymorris.dev/data/second-brain/Comic Reading List.md

 - TMNT (2024) #5
 - Uncanny X-Men (2024) #12
 - Absolute Batman #7
-- Absolute Wonder Woman #6
+- Absolute Wonder Woman #7
-- Absolute Martian Manhunter #1
+- Absolute Martian Manhunter #2
 - Absolute Flash #2
 - Absolute Superman #6
 - Psylocke #2
 - Let This One Be a Devil #1
 - Falling in Love on the Path to Hell #4
-- Assorted Crisis Events #1
+- Assorted Crisis Events #2
 - Magik #1
 - Kaya #11
 - We're Taking Everyone Down with Us #1
 - You'll Do Bad Things #1
 - The Amazing Spider-Man (2025) #1
 - Frieren vol 11
-- East of West
 ## On Hold
 - Damn Them All #2
 - Poison Ivy #4